Human and Organizational Leadership and Development, B.A.

 Student Learning Outcomes

-Upon completion of the human and organizational leadership and development program, students should be able to:
+Upon completion of the human and organizational leadership development program, students should be able to:

-- Gather and analyze data to critically assess and understand organizational dynamics
+- Utilize theory-informed and evidence-based approaches to critically assess and understand organizational and leadership dynamics

-- Collaborate with diverse stakeholders to change organizations and cultivate human development.
+- Actively engage with diverse stakeholders to improve organizations by cultivating human development

 Requirements